 You should also visit your doctor for regular checkups.
 Your doctor can check your urine and blood for signs of kidney damage.

 In general, type 2 diabetes increases your risk for heart disease and stroke.
-However, the risk may be even higher if your condition isn’t managed.
+However, the risk may be even higher if your condition is not properly managed.
 That’s because high blood glucose can damage your cardiovascular system.

 The warning signs of stroke include: